cloudnativedevelopment/cnd-voting-demo/README.md

 eval $(minikube docker-env)
 ```

 Clone this repo and move to its root folder.
-Build the `voting:demo` image by executing:
+Build the `voting:demo` image tag by executing:

 ```
 docker build -t voting:demo vote
 ```

-and run the Votting App by executing:
+and run the Voting App by executing:

 ```
 kubectl apply -f manifests